-There are three different ways of generating a static export in Simply Static.
-You should always start with a full static export to make sure all of your assets (CSS/JS) and images are getting exported.
+There are three different ways of generating a static The process of saving the files and data from your WordPress site to create a static site. in Simply Static.
+You should always start with a full static export to make sure all of your assets (Cascading Style Sheet.
+It’s a language used for describing the look and formatting of a document written in HTML./JS) and images are getting exported.

 Once you did that, you may want to update specific parts of your website.
 The most common method to quickly update pages, post or any other custom post type are “Single Exports”.